autosit/autosit.github.io/_posts/2024-03-14-the-rotating-radar.md

 For the master’s thesis, the ambition is to move from simulated data to the real world.
 Relevant radar data are available from a variety of projects.
 It may also be desirable to collect new radar data with a high-resolution radar that we plan to purchase.
 This could also be part of a paid summer internship in the summer 2024.

 ## Prerequisites
 The candidate should have had the course [TTK4250 Sensor Fusion], or take it in parallel with the specialization project.
+Background in computer vision or radar signal processing may also be useful.

 ## References

-Martin Ester, Hans-Peter Kriegel, Jörg Sander, and Xiaowei Xu.
-1996. "[A density-based algorithm for discovering clusters in large spatial databases with noise.][Ester1996]" In Proceedings of the Second International Conference on Knowledge Discovery and Data Mining (KDD'96).
-AAAI Press, 226–231.
+Keenan Burnett, Angela Schoellig and Timothy Barfoot.
+2021. "[Do We Need to Compensate for Motion Distortion and Doppler Effects in Spinning Radar Navigation?][Buernett2021]".
+In IEEE Robotics and Automation Letters.
+Vol. 6, No. 2,  p.
+771-778.

-Audun Gullikstad Hem. "[Maritime multi-target tracking with radar and asynchronous transponder measurements.][Hem2021]" Master’s thesis, NTNU, September 2021
+A. G. Hem, and E. F. Brekke. "[Compensating radar rotation in target tracking.][Hem2022]" In International Conference on Information Fusion, Sun City, 2021.

-J. A Sagild, A. G. Hem, and E. F. Brekke. "[Counting technique versus single-time test for track-to-track association.][Sagild2021]" In International Conference on Information Fusion, Sun City, 2021.
+* Wilthil, Flåten & Brekke (2017): "[A target tracking system for ASV collision avoidance based on the PDAF][WFB]", in Sensing and Control for Autonomous Vehicles, Springer.